Courseiva

 Multi-Selecthard

 A company is using AWS Glue to catalog data stored in Amazon S3.
 The data is partitioned by year, month, day, and hour.
 The company runs hourly ETL jobs that add new partitions.
 The Glue crawler is scheduled to run every hour to update the Data Catalog.
 However, the crawler is taking longer than expected and is not completing before the next crawler run starts.
-Which THREE actions could the company take to resolve this issue?
+Which action could the company take to resolve this issue?

 A.Increase the throughput of the crawler by configuring the 'Schema updates' option